-Section 50 Denial of Registration with the AMLC. - The AMLC may deny registration if the DNFBP fails to provide accurate or complete registration requirements.

 Section 51.
+Denial of Registration with the AMLC. - The AMLC may deny the issuance of the PCOR or COR or cancel a previously issued one if the DNFBP fails to provide truthful, accurate and complete registration requirements.

-Period of Registration with the AMLC. - All existing DNFBPs shall register with the AMLC within six (6) months from effectivity of these Guidelines, or, in the case of newly-established DNFBPs, registration must be done before the commencement of operation.
+Section 52.
+Period of Registration with the AMLC. - For new covered persons and existing DNFBPs, as defined herein, who have not yet registered, they shall register with the AMLC within six (6) months from effectivity of these Guidelines.
+In the case of newly-established DNFBPs, registration must be done prior to commencement of its operation as a DNFBP.